jnz/q3vm/README.md

 -----------------

 Call `make doxygen` to autogenerate the API documentation in the `doxygen/html` directory.
-Doxygen and dot command (part of graphviz) is required.
+Doxygen is required as well as the dot command (part of graphviz).
 Install it with `sudo apt-get install doxygen graphviz` on Debian or Ubuntu.

     > make doxygen